emada/mlflow-postgres/README.md

-# MLflow tracking server with Postgres and MinIO backend for Ubuntu 22.04
+# MLflow tracking server with Postgres and MinIO backend

 ## How to use
 Create a *.env* file containing the needed environment variables.
 You can use *sample.env* as a starting point.